nathfavour/three-dimensional-computing/README.md

 Unlike conventional computers that operate on binary digits (0s and 1s), this architecture introduces a three-state system (-1, 0, 1), enabling quantum-like capabilities while maintaining compatibility with classical computing paradigms.

+**Important Note**: Three-dimensional computing can be implemented on standard hardware through the Trifactory Engine, a sophisticated software layer that enables trinary computing capabilities without requiring specialized hardware components.

 ## Concept

 ### The Third Dimension in Computing